The Photographer’s Guide To Mexico City

 I’d say it’s like any other big city.
 Some areas are safer than others.
 La Roma, Condesa, Coyoacan, Polanco, and Chapultepec are all safe if you ask me.

-I have walked those areas hundreds of times, with all my street photography gear, and had no issue.
-(I always walk around with multiple fuji lenses and Fujifilm Camera which is a pretty small camera).
+I have walked those areas hundreds of times with all my street photography gear and had no issues.
+(I always walk around with multiple Fuji lenses and a Fujifilm Camera, which is a pretty small camera.)

 Downtown Mexico City or Centro Historico is a bit rougher around the edges.
 Think LA downtown.
 It’s fine if you know you’re way around and speak the language a bit, but it’s not a smart place to flash your expensive camera around, alone, at night.

-Travel tip: Always use Uber or Didi for moving around – unless it’s within walking distance of course.
+Travel tip: Always use Uber or Didi to move around unless it’s within walking distance.
 Never use taxis.
-You want your trip being tracked for your own safety, plus it’s a lot cheaper.
+You want your trip being tracked for your safety, plus it’s a lot cheaper.

 La Roma and La Condesa